wovo/ctl/readme.md

 quite a lot of these links are incorrect.
 But it provides some info I couldn't get from the published schedules.

-c++now 2014 no keynotes??
+Intervieuw, Panel: who should be mentioned as speaker??
+Category for non-technical talks (intro, making of, etc.)

-The conferences I included so fare are (from the youtube playlists):
+The conferences I included so fare are (mostly from the youtube playlists):
 - accu (spring) 2016-2019 (from the program page)
 - accu (autumn) 2019
 - c++now 2010-2019, 2021